~ Craftsmanship -- Do you have a mechanic? ~

 Q: How much is an oil change?

-A: You kidding?
-Don't you mean what is included in an oil change?
+A: Perhaps you mean 'what is included in an oil change?'

 Further, at Falconworks quality is king.
 We use only top grade materials.
 Into your auto, from sealed containers (we NEVER use bulk oil), just the motor oil itself (Castrol® GTX or Syntec, depending on engine type and mileage between services) and the genuine quality (Rover/Jaguar/Toyota) oil filter, cost more than the whole so-called service at the quicky lube place.